 After a review, the review team produces a detailed report and an action plan (in consultation with the department).
 This report identifies good practice and areas to develop.
 The report is then made available online to staff and students, after a final review by the University Teaching Committee, York Graduate Research School Board, and University Senate.

-If you have any questions, feel free to get in touch with our Academic Officer, Jane Baston (email@example.com) who will be able to help.
+If you have any questions, feel free to get in touch with our Academic Officer, Zhangteng (email@example.com) who will be able to help.